uci-inf-133/a5-beyond/readme.txt

 6. Did you implement any extra credit options?
 If so, which ones?
-If you put extra effort to make your app compelling, please describe what you implemented.